 You create encoded vector access paths by using the SQL CREATE INDEX statement.
-For more information about accelerating your queries with encoded vector indexes → , go to the DB2 UDB for AS/400 webpages.
+For more information about accelerating your gueries with encoded vector indexes. go to the DB2 UDB for iSeries webpages.

 Views

 A view provides an alternative way of looking at the data in one or more tables.